 What is capacitive sensing

-This is how the Touch Board works, but what does it really mean?
+This is how the Touch Board and the Pi Cap work, but what does it really mean?

 Ever wondered what to do with your Touch Board?
 Check out this resource!